EVilm1/WIKI-HACK-DJI-OSD/README.md

 ```
 adb reboot
 ```
 ⚠️ If two elements touch, if a block is incorrectly written or incomplete, then the element will not display or even the googles will fail to load the osd and may restart in a loop.

+ℹ️ *Many people have tried, as I did at my beginnings, to delete entire blocks of code or to modify the ``show="true"`` parameter to delete elements (like the battery voltage and the timer). **To save you time:** This does not work and makes the goggles restart in a loop.
+If you want to hide elements you can change their position to hide them "behind the edges" of the screen.*

 ## Change the font of the ``DJI HUD``